gtonkinhill/tracs/docs/README.md

 ### Multi-strain

-Here we consider two labratory mixtures of pneumococcal strains originally published in Knight et al., *Microbial Genomics* 2021.
+Here we consider two laboratory mixtures of pneumococcal strains originally published in Knight et al., *Microbial Genomics* 2021.
 The first contains strains of serotype 1 and 19F.
 The second contains the same two serotypes in addition to serotypes 4 and 18C.

 We use a custom database of pneumococcal reference genomes provided as part of this example (pneumoexampleDB.zip) which was built using the [build-db](database.md) command.

 #### Align

-First we align the samples in a similar way to the metagenomics example.
+First, we align the samples in a similar way to the metagenomics example.

 ```
 tracm align -i subset_SRR9998185_WGS_of_strep_pneumoniae_Serotype_mixture_1_19F_*.fastq.gz -o sampleA --prefix sampleA --keep-all -t 20 --database pneumoexampleDB.zip